Killing of Johnny Stompanato: Wrongful death lawsuit

 Depositions in the wrongful death suit began in June 1958.
 William Jerome Pollack, the attorney overseeing the case, presented evidence suggesting that Stompanato had been stabbed while lying down, which conflicted with the accepted version of events.
 An amended complaint alleged that the plaintiff was uncertain "whether it was Defendant Cheryl Crane or Defendant Lana Turner who did the actual stabbing, or whether the one assisted the other therein.
 Because of said doubt, plaintiff allege[d] that both of said defendants did inflict the said stab wound in the body of John Stompanato."
-Representing Turner, Cheryl, and Stephen in the wrongful death lawsuit was attorney Lowell Dryden.
+Representing Turner, Crane and Stephen in the wrongful death lawsuit was attorney Lowell Dryden.
 On June 23, 1958, the three, accompanied by Dryden, visited Pollack's law offices in Los Angeles for a meeting.
 Pollack subsequently reported: "Cheryl told [me] yesterday that she cannot recall actually stabbing Stompanato in the pink-carpeted bedroom of Lana's rented Beverly Hills mansion."
-Pollack further stated that Cheryl could not recall providing the written statement read on her behalf during the April 11 inquest.
+Pollack further stated that Crane could not recall providing the written statement read on her behalf during the April 11 inquest.

 The suit was submitted to the court of Walter Allen, and was eventually settled out of court for a reported $20,000 in May 1962.